-CAP agencies are like P&A centers, but they focus on government vocational rehabilitation (“VR”) programs.
+CAP agencies are like P&A centers, but they focus on government (“VR”) programs.
 VR programs help people with disabilities find jobs or careers.
 If your child is having problems getting help from a VR program, a CAP agency may offer legal or advocacy help.

 Keep in mind that although these centers offer help, sometimes the wait lists can be long.
 And you are not guaranteed legal help.
 The centers usually will screen your case.
 But the only way to find out if your state’s P&A center can help your child is to contact them.